What does it mean to belong in a classroom, in a discipline, in a university?

 - Ensure course materials are accessible, drawing on universal design for learning principles.

-- Create assignments that invite students to share, showcase, and draw upon their personal/familial or cultural experiences.
+- Create assignments that invite students to share, showcase, and draw upon their personal experiences.

 - Use a warm, encouraging tone in syllabus and other documents